Boutique Skylake Builds

 By configuring its Gamer Paladin Z980 with a mind to real value, iBuyPower creates one of the most inexpensive contenders in our Skylake-based Builder Sweepstakes.

 Origin PC is no stranger to muscular configurations.
-In one of our previous contest, it presented us with a potent Haswell-based system sporting four GeForce GTX Titans under the hood.
+In one of our previous contests, it presented us with a potent Haswell-based system sporting four GeForce GTX Titans under the hood.
 This time around is no different.
 Its Genesis wields a Core i7-6700K, an EVGA Z170 Classified motherboard and 32GB of Corsair Dominator Platinum DDR4-3000.
 Four custom liquid-cooled 12GB GeForce GTX Titan X graphics cards represent as much graphics performance you can get into a desktop PC.
 There’s no real way to best that in the latest games, so Origin PC gets the distinction of topping the charts in today’s competition.

 A 512GB Samsung SM951 M.2 NVMe SSD and five 8TB HDDs in RAID 10 are equally impressive.
 Clearly, this system takes everything from storage, processing power, memory capacity and speed, aesthetics and graphics performance to the highest levels.
 For $13,198, you shouldn’t expect any less.